-Antidepressant use during pregnancy and high blood pressureMarch 22nd, 2012 in Cardiology /
+Antidepressant use during pregnancy and high blood pressureMarch 22, 2012 in Medicine & Health / Cardiology

 Use of selective serotonin re-uptake inhibitor (SSRI) antidepressants during pregnancy appears to be linked with increased risk of pregnancy induced high blood pressure ("hypertension"), but a causal link has not been established.